By Be Grounded

 To set up your grounding sheet in a UK home, make sure you have the following:

-- A grounding cord with a built-in resistor for safety
+• A grounding cord with a built-in safety resistor

-- A UK 3-pin plug adapter or socket tester
+• A UK 3-pin plug adapter or grounding plug

 Step 1: Identify a Grounded Socket in Your Home